Everything You Need to Know About Stamp Duty – 2025 Guide

-If you are looking to purchase a property, a cost that is often overlooked is stamp duty.
-This can catch you out especially if you have not budgeted correctly for the stamp duty payment.
+If you are looking to purchase a property, one cost that is often overlooked is stamp duty.
+If you’re not in the know, stamp duty can catch you out – especially if you have not budgeted correctly for the stamp duty payment.

-This guide explains everything you need to know about Stamp Duty, including how it is calculated, when and how you pay it.
+This guide explains everything you need to know about Stamp Duty Land Tax (SDLT), from how it is calculated, how you pay it, and when you need to pay it.
 Let’s jump in.

 What is Stamp Duty?